Detecting Where Effects Occur by Testing Hypotheses in Order: Testing to Detect Effects in Blocks

-\item For any of the $k$ $p$-values at level 2 where $p_{l=2,k} \le \alpha$, generate $p$-values for its children with $U(0,1)$.
-For any $p_{l=2,k} > \alpha$, stop testing in the branch of the tree that would descend from that node.
+\item For each level-2 node whose $p$-value is at most $\alpha$, draw $U(0,1)$ $p$-values for its children; for each level-2 node whose $p$-value exceeds $\alpha$, stop testing the branch of the tree that would descend from that node.
 This implements the stopping rule condition (Condition~\ref{cond:stopping}).

 \item Continue testing, drawing from uniform distributions for child nodes with parents with $p \le \alpha$, descend into the tree towards the leaves, and stop testing in any branch when $p > \alpha$ or when the node tested is a leaf.